ralphjsmit/laravel-seo/README.md

 ## Generating JSON-LD structured data

 This package can also **generate any structured data** for you (also called schema markup).
-Structured data is a very vast subject so we highly recommend you to check the [Google documentation dedicated to it](https://developers.google.com/search/docs/appearance/structured-data/search-gallery).
+Structured data is a very vast subject, so we highly recommend you to check the [Google documentation dedicated to it](https://developers.google.com/search/docs/appearance/structured-data/search-gallery).

 ### Adding your first schema